kai-niemi/roach-bank/bank-server/README.md

 ## Configuration

 The default server configuration can be found in [application.yml](src/main/resources/application.yml).
 The config can be overridden at startup time through the command line and by activating Spring profiles, which are:

 Database type, one of:

 * crdb-local - Use CockroachDB JDBC driver connecting to localhost (default)
 * crdb-cloud - Use CockroachDB JDBC driver connecting to CockroachDB Cloud
-* pgjdbc-local - Use PostgreSQL JDBC driver connecting to localhost
-* pgjdbc-cloud - Use PostgreSQL JDBC driver connecting to CockroachDB Cloud
+* pgjdbc-cloud - Use pgJDBC connecting to CockroachDB Cloud
-* psql-local - Use PostgreSQL JDBC driver connecting to PostgreSQL on localhost
+* psql-local - Use pgJDBC driver connecting to PostgreSQL on localhost

+Default is pgJDBC against local CockroachDB.

 Retry strategy, one of:

-* retry-client - Enables client-side retries with exponential backoff (default)
 * retry-driver - Enable JDBC driver level retries (requires crdb-local or crdb-cloud)
 * retry-savepoint - Enables client-side retries using savepoints
 * retry-none - Disable retries

-Account plan, one of:

-* default-plan - Default plan including most world regions
+Default is client-side retries with exponential backoff.

+Other:

-* demo-plan - Slimmed demo plan
+* demo - Slimmed account plan

-Optional:

 * jpa - Enables JPA repositories over JDBC
 * outbox - Enables writing transfer requests to a transactional outbox table
 * dev - Enables debug features for Thymeleaf
+* verbose - Enables verbose debug logging

 Profiles are set during startup with following command line parameter: